 Yet, in severe cases, the pain can be unbearable and last for many hours or even days.
 In 2010, an estimated 2.7 million Canadians reported being diagnosed with a migraine headache.2 Research indicates that the number of migraine sufferers is likely under-estimated since not everyone seeks care from a healthcare professional, and are likely undiagnosed.

 Similarly, thanks to the help of Dr. Google, many Canadians resort to searching the internet to self-diagnose and self-manage.
 However, like many sources of pain, the causes of headaches are not all alike.
 Hence, the remedies will also differ.
-If you are concerned and looking for relief, seek help from a qualified healthcare professional, like your chiropractor.
+If you are concerned and looking for relief, seek help from a qualified healthcare professional.
 Like other musculoskeletal conditions, headaches can be differentiated by a comprehensive examination and strategies to relieve the pain can be identified.
-Talk to your chiropractor or other healthcare provider about your pain and headache today.

 Here are a few types of headaches to consider:

 The most common type of headache, tension headaches are characterized as diffuse, dull, aching pain typically described as tightness around the head.
 Not surprisingly, the most common trigger for tension headaches is stress.
 Generally, this type of headache can be managed by decreasing your stress, applying a cold or hot pack and improving your posture.
 Conservative care, like chiropractic, can also help relieve symptoms and prevent recurrence.